CrossbillSoftware/Crossbill.Plugins.PDF.JsReport/README.md

 # PDF JsReport plugin for Crossbill products

-Crossbill.Plugins.PDF.JsReport is the plugin written around @JsReport library used for PDF support in Crossbill products (including Crossbill Cone and Crossbill Bone).
+Crossbill.Plugins.PDF.JsReport is the plugin written around [JsReport library](https://github.com/jsreport/jsreport-dotnet-binary) used for PDF support in Crossbill products (including Crossbill Cone and Crossbill Bone).
 The plugin implements a common interface used to represent data in PDF format.
 Installing plugin on Cone or Bone enables PDF functionality including PDF export of the user data and reports.

 ## Release version